-The proposed action involves the upgrade of an existing rail line.
+The proposed action involves the upgrade and replacement of an existing rail line.
 As such, the impact of the proposed action is considerably less than if it was to take an alternate route.
-Although the general alignment of the rail line has been established, other aspects such as lay down areas, will be outside the existing rail corridor.
-These areas will be identified during the detailed environmental assessment and planning phases for the proposed action and will be preferably located in existing disturbed areas where possible to minimise impacts within the corridor.
+Although the general alignment of the rail line has been established, other aspects such as lay down areas, which will reside outside the existing rail corridor, will be identified during the detailed environmental assessment and planning phases for the proposed action and will be preferably located in existing disturbed areas where possible to minimise impacts within the corridor.
+In particular, impacts on known koala habitat will be avoided where practicable.

-The ecological assessment to be prepared for the proposed action will include an assessment of impacts and the provision of biodiversity offsets for the permanent impacts of the proposed action in accordance with the NSW Framework for Biodiversity Assessment (FBA).
+The ecological assessment to be prepared for the proposed action will include an assessment of impacts and the provision of biodiversity offsets for the permanent impacts of the proposed action, in accordance with the NSW Framework for Biodiversity Assessment (FBA).
 Part of this process includes identifying appropriately sized and strategically located biodiversity offsets to mitigate residual impacts.

 A Construction Environmental Management Plan (CEMP) will be prepared for the construction phase of the proposed action.
-Within the CEMP will be a range of impact mitigation measures including, but not necessarily limited to:
+Within the CEMP there will be a range of impact mitigation measures including, but not necessarily limited to:

 - pre-clearance inspections of native vegetation

 - a tree felling protocol

-- · erosion and sediment controls
+- erosion and sediment controls

 - weed management

 - demarcation of vegetation prior to clearing to avoid accidental clearing.